Wisdom Teeth Removal Charlotte NC

 Impacted Wisdom Teeth

 While some wisdom teeth will break through into your mouth, impacted wisdom teeth are the ones that get stuck below the gum line and never surface in your mouth.
-Below the surface of your gums, impacted teeth grow at odd angles causing complications.
+Below the surface of your gums, impacted teeth grow at odd angles causing complications and gum disease.

 Wisdom Tooth Infection

-When wisdom teeth only partially emerge from beneath the gums or do not fully erupt, they are challenging to keep clean.
-The partial opening in the gums creates room for bacteria to enter the tooth and the gums.
+When teeth only partially emerge from beneath the gums or do not fully erupt, they are challenging to keep clean.
+The partial opening in the gums creates enough room for bacteria to enter the tooth and the gums.
 When infection from the bacteria begins to formulate, many individuals experience pain, jaw stiffness, and swelling.
-This infection can spread to other healthy teeth in your mouth, as well as the rest of your body.
+This infection can spread to other healthy teeth and cause tooth decay.

 Dental Crowding or Shifting

 When left untreated, wisdom teeth most commonly cause pain.
-Not only do people feel pain and soreness at the site of wisdom teeth but also in and around the jaw, ear, throat, or face.
+Not only do people feel pain and soreness at the site, but also in and around the bottom jaw bone adjacent teeth, ear, throat, or face.

 These complications from untreated wisdom teeth are common and totally preventable if wisdom teeth are removed.
 Treating these complications can be expensive, painful, and even extensive in nature.
 Many dental health professionals agree that removing wisdom teeth early is an investment in your oral health.